 Having and maintaining a bike corral outside your business is a great way to demonstrate your commitment to sustainable transport.
 If you are interested in providing more bike parking outside your shop or potentially having a bike corral installed please contact Council.

 There are Parkiteer bike cages at Glenroy, Fawkner and Coburg train stations.

 Parkiteer bike cages are convenient, undercover and secure places to park your bike, allowing fast access to the station to continue your journey by public transport.

 Entry to the Parkiteer cage is provided by an electronic card system, providing 24 hour monitored access and a 24 hour helpline.

 To use a Parkiteer cage there is a once off payment of $50.
 This payment is a fully refundable security deposit for the access card.

-To view your nearest Parkiteer cage and find out more, please visit the Parkiteer website or contact Bicycle Network on 1300 546 526.
+To view your nearest Parkiteer cage and find out more, please visit the Bicycle Network Parkiteer page or contact Bicycle Network on 1300 546 526.

 Cycling workshops and groups

 CycleWise is a free workshop for adults who can cycle, but are not confident cycling around the city.
 The course covers Victorian road rules, bike safety checks, safe riding in traffic, route planning and more.
 Search the what's on section of our website for the next available workshop.